The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

-To confine charged dust particles in a dynamical trap under SATP conditions, friction between charged particles and air must be considered.
-Moreover, the trap parameters must be chosen carefully because the stability region is shifted \cite{Major05}.
-One of the most difficult tasks to perform in experiments consists in charging the aerosol particles with electric charges that have the same sign \cite{Stern01}.
-In order to achieve similar charge-to-mass ratios, electrically charged oil drops have been used \cite{Rob99}.
-The drops assemble into a Coulomb structure under SATP conditions.
-To confine charged particles of silicon carbide (SiC) and alumina (Al$_2$O$_3$), classical quadrupole traps \cite{Ghe95b, Ghe98, Sto01} and multi-electrode traps consisting of 8, 12 or 16 cylindrical brass electrodes (with 3 or 4 mm diameter) can be used \cite{Mih16a, Mih16b}.
-Experiments confirm that a 12 electrode trap geometry yields to higher stability and smaller amplitude of oscillation of the levitated microparticles.
-Confinement conditions prove to be very sensitive to the trap geometry.
-Quadrupole traps are used more frequently, as they provide better control of the trapping parameters.
-The radius of the multipole traps designed and tested \cite {Mih16a, Mih16b, Mih08} ranges between $1 \div 1.5$ cm.
-Negatively charged particles of Al$_2$O$_3$ with diameters between $60 \div 200$ microns (with mass of $ 4.18 \times 10^{-10}$ kg and $1.55 \times 10^{-8}$ kg, respectively) are located close to the trap axis line if their number is small.
-If the number of particles is larger they start to move chaotically yielding a dusty cloud.
-To estimate the electric charge, the particle cloud is subjected to the action of acoustic waves that induce parametric oscillations of the particles \cite{Sto11, Sto08}.
+To confine charged dust particles in a dynamical trap, under SATP conditions, friction between charged particles and air must be considered \cite{Wint91}.
+Moreover, the trap parameters must be chosen carefully as the stability region is shifted \cite{Major05}.
+One of the most difficult tasks to perform in experiments consists in charging the aerosol particles with electric charges of identical sign \cite{Stern01}.
+In order to achieve similar charge-to-mass ratios, electrically charged oil drops are used \cite{Rob99}.
+The drops assemble into a Coulomb structure, under SATP conditions.
+To confine charged particles of silicon carbide (SiC) and alumina (Al$_2$O$_3$), classical quadrupole traps \cite{Ghe95a, Ghe98, Sto01} and multi-electrode traps consisting of 8, 12 or 16 cylindrical brass electrodes (with 3 or 4 mm diameter) can be used \cite{Mih16a, Mih16b}.
+Experiments confirm that a 12 electrode trap geometry yields to higher stability and smaller amplitude of oscillation of levitated microparticles.
+Confinement conditions prove to be very sensitive with respect to the trap geometry.
+Quadrupole traps are used more frequently as they provide better control of the trapping parameters.
+The radius of the multipole traps designed and tested in INFLPR ranges between $1 \div 1.5$ cm \cite {Mih16a, Mih16b, Mih08}.
+Negatively charged particles of Al$_2$O$_3$ with diameters ranging between $60 \div 200$ microns (with mass of $ 4.18 \times 10^{-10}$ kg and $1.55 \times 10^{-8}$ kg, respectively), are confined close to the trap axis line if their number is small.
+If the particle number is larger, they start to move chaotically yielding a dusty cloud.
+To estimate the electric charge, the levitated cloud is subjected to the action of acoustic waves that induce parametric oscillations of the particles \cite{Sto11, Ghe96b, Sto08}, as shown in Fig.~\ref{ac1}.
 The value of the experimentally determined charge-to-mass ratio is around $5.4 \times 10^{-4}$ C/kg.